5 crucial things to understand about your security deposit

 5. Landlords can only deduct money from a deposit for certain reasons.
 Acceptable reasons for retaining part of a security deposit include damage beyond reasonable wear and tear, removal of garbage or other items you leave behind, cost of returning the space to its original state (if required in the lease), violations of the lease and unpaid rent or utilities.

 Unfortunately, you cannot count on a landlord to explain your rights or include them properly in your lease.
 However, this information can give you a broad overview of your rights regarding security deposits.
 If a landlord misuses or unlawfully retains your security deposit, you may need to take legal action to get it back.
+Contact one of our experienced lawyers at HGJ today.

 Recent Posts